 She has litigated and won cases at all levels of the N.C.
 Industrial Commission, the N.C.
 Court of Appeals and N.C.
 Supreme Court.

-Francis has spoken at several Continuing Legal Education (CLE) seminars for the N.C.
-Advocates for Justice, teaching other attorneys in the state how to successfully represent undocumented clients in their workers’ compensation claims.
+Casey has spoken at several Continuing Legal Education (CLE) seminars across the state, teaching other attorneys how to successfully represent undocumented clients in their workers’ compensation claims, navigate issues in Medicare, obtain medical treatment, and advocate for injured workers in vocational rehabilitation.
 She also planned a CLE on workers’ compensation for the N.C.
 Bar Association.

 Most recently, Casey was a presenter at the 26th Annual N.C.
 Industrial Commission Educational Conference.
 She also was a presenter and panelist at recent International Association of Rehabilitation Professionals of the Carolinas conferences.
 She will teach a CLE in April 2022 at the NCAJ Roundtable.